Amrit Desai: Career

-Yogi Desai revived the ancient teachings of the millennial old Shaivite Yoga, rooted in the Lakulish tradition from Kayavarohan in Gujarat, one of the greatest centers of India's older Yoga practices… Yogi Desai has demonstrated a Prana Siddhi in which he can allow the Universal Prana to move not only through his mind and body but also through his environment and into the audience around him, awakening their own inner prana and spiritual intelligence.

-In the afterword to Ancient Wisdom, Modern Master, Michael A. Singer described a meeting with Desai during which his heart chakra was "permanently opened" by "the simple touch of Amrit's hand."

-Controversy
+Sexual misconduct

 The Kripalu Center for Yoga and Health was an Ashram.
 One of the spiritual practices that the single residents were expected to practice was celibacy (brahmacharya).
-Although sex within marriage was condoned at the ashram, after his third child was born in 1968, Desai declared that he would now practice celibacy too.
-A large celebration was held for this event.
-So important was this practice of celibacy that occasionally meetings were held and residents were asked to divulge anyone they thought might have violated that sacred practice.
-As a result, some residents were ejected from the community.
-The irony was that the two most senior members of the community, including Desai, were practising adultery.
-After years of infidelity with numerous people, in 1994, it was revealed and admitted that Desai had had sexual contact with at least three female resident disciples and was forced to resign his position as Spiritual Director.
-In an open letter to the Kripalu community, Desai stated, "More than anything I want Kripalu to remain a spiritual home for many.
-I want you to know that we came to this decision together… I deeply regret any suffering I have caused to the people directly involved and to the entire Kripalu family."
+Although sex within marriage was condoned at the ashram, after his third child was born in 1968, Desai declared that he would practice celibacy, and Kripalu held a large celebration.
+Residents were asked to report violators of the new celibacy code; violators were then expelled.
+Meanwhile Desai and a senior associate were themselves violating the code.
+In 1994 Desai admitted to sexual contact with at least three female resident disciples and was forced to resign his position as Spiritual Director.
+In an open letter to the Kripalu community, Desai stated "I deeply regret any suffering I have caused to the people directly involved and to the entire Kripalu family."